Earth Notes: On the Cost of WashingUpdated 2021-12-24 18:40 GMT.

-Water is not usually in short supply in the UK (including London) though the drought of 1976 is still firmly in my mind, and it's a resource worth conserving and may become more scarce with climate change and energy shortage.
+Water does not usually seem to be in short supply in the UK.
+(Though my childhood drought of 1976 is still firmly in mind...)
+Water is a resource worth conserving.
+It will become more scarce with climate change and energy shortage.
 For example, London may have to consider firing up some energy-intensive desalination plant soon.

 Very much to its credit the ad explains some of its assumptions and calculations in reaching the estimated savings.
-Now our gas tariff (with a standing charge) comes in at about half the cost per kWh quoted in the ad, and even if our water was metered our per-m^3 charge would be lower than that indicated in the ad, and only one of us in our household of four currently takes a shower, thus we couldn't possibly currently achieve the savings suggested, though only one tenth would be enough to pay for itself financially in a year.
+Our gas tariff (with a standing charge) comes in at about half the cost per kWh quoted in the ad.
+But even if our water was metered our per-m^3 charge would be lower than that indicated in the ad.
+Further, as of 2009 only one of us in our household of four currently takes a shower, thus we couldn't possibly currently achieve the savings suggested.
+Though only one tenth would be enough to pay for itself financially in a year.

 Some largely spurious though interesting 'facts' (unverified by me, source not cited) quoted in the ad are: